Route options for a Trans-Siberian journey

 If you’re aiming to ultimately continue on to Japan, there are a number of options.
 You can do as I did i.e. travel to Beijing, then travel around China, and then on to Japan by sea; for this you can either go direct from Shanghai to Osaka with Shanghai Ferry (48 hours, weekly sailings), or go by ferry from China to Korea and on to Japan from there – see my comprehensive pages on China – Korea ferries and Korea – Japan ferries (also check out my Russia, Japan, Korea, and China pages).

-For the latter route to Hokkaido, note that there is no ferry service any more as of 2019 so the route is no longer viable.
+Note that there is no Japan-Russia ferry service any more so these two routes are no longer viable.
+The DBS Ferry from Russia to Japan via Korea stopped even before covid would have stopped it anyway, and doesn’t look likely to resume.
 The old Sakhalin – Hokkaido ferry was discontinued in 2015; in 2016 a new catamaran operation had a successful trial service followed by a full summer of operations in 2017 – I wrote in 2017 that ‘this is now slated to be an ongoing annual service, but be aware that planning on this route carries a slight risk as I suspect it could also wind up being discontinued at some point’ and it was indeed discontinued in 2019.
 The same company still runs a ship on the Sakhalin-Hokkaido route, but it’s a freight only operation from 2019 onwards.
 You can still get as far as Sakhalin overland though – the ferry from mainland Russia to Sakhalin goes from Vanino, and Vanino is in turn a long bus or train ride from Khabarovsk (the last major stop on the Trans-Siberian before Vladivostok); it’s a long way to Sakhalin, and it would absolutely suck to get all the way there only to realise there’s no ferry to Hokkaido!
 If you go this route, accept that you’ll have to fly from Sakhalin to Japan (flights go to Sapporo and Tokyo).

 If you’re not aiming for Japan but instead are intending to travel through China to SE Asia (or elsewhere e.g. Taiwan or India), check out my pages on ferries to Taiwan, overland routes from China to SE asia, and my China overland page.